 Honeywell Discovery Day

-The students reunited one last time on July 17 during Honeywell Discovery Day to discuss scientific findings.
-The students were joined by family members and teachers as they presented reports on their observations.
-At the conclusion of Honeywell Discovery Day, the student-scientists received completion certificates and became “MOST Associates.”
-The title of “MOST Associate” grants each student a one-year museum pass.
+Left: The students reunited one last time on July 16 during Honeywell Discovery Day to discuss scientific findings.
+Students were joined by family members and teachers as they presented their observations.
+Right: Honeywell Summer Science Week students received completion certificates and became “MOST Associates.”
+The title of MOST Associate grants each student a one-year museum pass.

 For more information on the Onondaga Lake cleanup, please visit www.lakecleanup.com.